Adding Negative Prices to Priced Timed Games: One-clock bi-valued priced timed games

 Taking the limit when $\varepsilon$ tends to $0$, we obtain that $\lowervalue((\location,M_k)) = \uppervalue((\location,M_k)) = \Value_{\abstrarena}((\location,\{M_k\}))$.
 Therefore, \oneBPTG are determined.
 Moreover, in case of finite values, the proof of Lemma~\ref{lem:translation} permits to construct $\varepsilon$-optimal $\eta$-region-uniform strategies $\minstrategy^*$ (with finite memory) and $\maxstrategy^*$ (which is moreover $\eta$-convergent). \end{proof}

 In the case of \oneBPTG{s}, the finite values are integers.
 This property fails if we allow more than one clock, as shows Fig.~\ref{fig:2clocks} with a two-clock PTG with price-rates in $\{0,1\}$ and optimal value $\frac 1 2$.
 It also fails if we allow more than two price-rates as was shown in Fig.~\ref{fig:CE-0+1-1}.
 However for $\onePTG(0,1)$ with prices of labels in $\N$, the value of the game is necessarily nonnegative disallowing the case $-\infty$.
 The case $+\infty$ can be detected in polynomial time.
 If the value is not $+\infty$, the exact computation in the finite abstraction $\abstrarena$ can be performed in polynomial time (see \cite{priced-games} or \cite{DueIbs13}), resulting in a polynomial algorithm for PTGs.
 The sketch of Theorem~\ref{thm:overall} is now complete.
-Notice that our proof shows that optimal value functions (as defined in \cite{BouLar06,Rut11,DueIbs13}) of such games have a polynomial number of line segments, and hence algorithms presented in~\cite{BouLar06,Rut11,DueIbs13} are indeed polynomial time.
+Contrary to what it has been said in \cite{concur14}, our results do not allow to ensure that the number of cutpoints is polynomial in this subclass.
+It can indeed be exponential as shown in \cite{FIS20}. \todo{G: Removed `Notice that our proof shows that optimal value functions (as defined in \cite{BouLar06,Rut11,DueIbs13}) of such games have a polynomial number of line segments, and hence algorithms presented in~\cite{BouLar06,Rut11,DueIbs13} are indeed polynomial time.'}